ries-lab/RiesPieces/Electronics/Powermeter/README.md

    > **Note**: due to space constraints, this was measured after reflection on two silver mirrors.
 Thus the numbers are inflated.
    >
-   > **Note**: we cannot trace which element we used, but it seems to be fused-silica, 5 mm thick.
+   > **Note**: we cannot trace which reflecting element we used (the good old lying around optics), but it seems to be fused-silica, 5 mm thick.

 2. Mount the reflecting element on a kinematic mount.
 We glued our using UV-glue on a Throlabs KM100PM/M, after having removed the platform.